-- Staffing: Information provided in January 2013 indicates that staffing includes a system director, a manager for all access workers and medication coordinators, an operations manager, language access workers (who organize all of the training, assessment, and process improvement initiatives), 10 health access workers, and an unspecified but large number of volunteers.
+- Staffing: Information provided in January 2014 indicates that staffing includes a system director, a manager for all access workers and medication coordinators, an operations manager, language access workers (who organize all of the training, assessment, and process improvement initiatives), 10 health access workers, 4.5 medication access coordinators, and an unspecified but large number of volunteers.

-- Costs: The cost of running the program is estimated at $1.1 million annually; costs include salaries and an annual fee of $9,200 for the prescription assistance software (updated January 2013).
+- Costs: The cost of running the program is estimated at $1.1 million annually; costs include salaries and an annual fee of $13,800 for the prescription assistance software.

 Funding SourcesSt.
 Vincent Health

 Rural and Urban Access to Health was initially funded through a 4-year grant from the Healthy Communities Access Program, which ran from 2001 to 2005.
 Ascension Health provided matching funds, bringing total funding during this period to approximately $2 million.
-Since grant funding ended, St. Vincent Health has taken over financial responsibility for the program through its local health care ministries.
-Each participating hospital is responsible for paying access workers.
+Since grant funding ended, St. Vincent Medical Group has taken over financial responsibility for the program through its local health care ministries.
+Each participating hospital and physician office is responsible for paying access workers.